42milez/ProtocolStack/README.md

 ```

 ### 3. Remote debugging with GoLand
-Please see the [instruction](https://www.jetbrains.com/go/) for more detail.
+See the [instruction](https://github.com/42milez/ProtocolStack/wiki/Remote-Debugging-with-GoLand) for more detail.

 Related information:
 - [What Are Run Targets & How To Run Code Anywhere](https://blog.jetbrains.com/go/2021/04/29/what-are-run-targets-and-how-to-run-code-anywhere/)